capital-american/Capital-American-Shaman/src/pages/products/3chi-true-strains-vape-pods-2ml.md

 ---
 # **About 3chi True Strains Vape Pods**

-Our new True Strains lineup has the most consistent, complex blends with the widest range of effects available in the industry.
+3CHI's new True Strains lineup has the most consistent, complex blends with the widest range of effects available in the industry.

 Every 2ml vape pod comes filled with transparent, unadulterated oil, containing approximately: